 All utilities are included in the weekly rental rate - (electricity, internet, water).
 Please ask for a quote.

 Extra expenses: Food, cleaning supplies, garbage pick up.

 Housekeeping service (Monday to Thursday 7am-1pm) is highly recommended and is available for an extra fee.
 The housekeeper prepares 2 meals (with the food the family has purchased), does the laundry and cleans the home.

 A non-refundable Rental deposit is required upon Registration in order to reserve the home.

 If you as a couple or as a family have chosen to stay with a Homestay family, after arriving to your homestay from the airport, you will be given a chance to settle in, unpack, get to know your family and rest.

-All of our homestays are carefully screened and have been approved to host students.
-They are Christian families who can be trusted.
+All of our Homestays are carefully screened and have been approved to host students.
 They enjoy hosting students and getting to know each person that stays at their house.